pointless-lang/pointless/site/pages/stdlib/List/index.md

 ---
-title: "Standard Library: List"
+title: "The Standard Library: List"
 type: module
-summary: Work with lists (sequences of values).
+summary: Work with lists (sequences of values)
 ---